-Our Photography Classes and Workshops are dynamic and hands on.
+Our photography workshops and classes are dynamic and hands on.
 Always action.
 Talk to other photographers.
 Talk to makeup artists.
 Meet with models.
 Interact from the minute you walk through the door.

 What is the difference between a photography workshop and a photography class?
 Well, not a great deal, really.
-The classes tend to add more theory behind the principle of the lesson being taught, while the workshop is more hand-on.
-Both classes and lessons have elements of both theory and practical, the workshop leaning more to practical.
+The classes tend to add more theory behind the principle of the lesson being taught, while the photography workshop is more hands-on.
+Both classes and lessons have elements of theory and practical, the photography workshop leaning more to practical.
 Let’s face it, we bought our cameras to shoot beautiful images and to perfect that we must practice, practice practice.

 Our workshops are designed to cover topics such as

 - Shutter Speed, Aperture, Exposure, ISO

 - light meters